-1. Find out if the corporation/LLC/LP’s legal name is available for use in the foreign state
+1. Find out if the legal name of the corporation/LLC/LP is available for use in the foreign state

 Choosing a fictitious name

-If your legal business name is not available, you will need to choose what’s called a “fictitious” name.
+If your legal business name is not available, you will need to choose what’s generally called a “fictitious” name.
+(Some states refer to it as an “alternate” name).
 Your company will have to qualify and do business under that fictitious name.
 A name reservation for that fictitious name should be filed to preserve the rights to it.

 This fictitious name should not be confused with a DBA name.
 A DBA name is one a company voluntarily decides to do business under even if it can use its legal name.
 A fictitious name is not a voluntary choice.
 It is required because the legal name cannot be used in a state.